Fibril: Structure and mechanics

 Fibrils are composed of linear biopolymers, and are characterized by rod-like structures with high length-to-diameter ratios.
 They often spontaneously arrange into helical structures.
 In biomechanics problems, fibrils can be characterized as classical beams with a roughly circular cross-sectional area on the nanometer scale.
 As such, simple beam bending equations can be applied to calculate flexural strength of fibrils under ultra-low loading conditions.
 Like most biopolymers, stress-strain relationships of fibrils tend to show a characteristic toe-heel region before a linear, elastic region.
 Unlike biopolymers, fibrils do not behave like homogeneous materials, as yield strength has been shown to vary with volume, indicating structural dependencies.
 Hydration has been shown to produce a noticeable effect in the mechanical properties of fibrillar materials.
-The presence of water has been shown to decrease the stiffness of collagen fibrils, as well as increase their rate of stress relaxation and strength.
+The presence of water (an aldehyde) has been shown to decrease the stiffness of collagen fibrils, as well as increase their rate of stress relaxation and strength.
 From a biological standpoint, water content acts as a toughening mechanism for fibril structures, allowing for higher energy absorption and greater straining capabilities.